Pratilipi/ecs-user-activity/APIDOC.md

 **Get Rate-Review by id**
 ----
-This API is to get 'Rate-Review' by id.
+This API is to get rate-review by id.
 * **URL**
   /user-activity/rate-reviews/0123456789?fields=comments
 * **Method:**
   GET
 * **Headers:**
-  User-Id (Requests coming from internal services)
+  User-Id
 * **Response**
   * **Code:** 200
   ~~~